-While auto-attendants may seem like a feature that is exclusive to larger businesses, or those that utilize call center software, it’s common for smaller outfits have one in place, even if they have a live receptionist.
-Auto-attendants are useful for times when you happen have too much call volume for your representative to handle, when the office is closed (including holidays, lunch time etc.) or simply to offload some of the more monotonous duties from your receptionist.
+While auto-attendants may seem like a feature that is exclusive to larger businesses or those that utilize call center software, it’s common for smaller outfits to have one in place, even if they have a live receptionist.
+An auto-attendant phone system is useful for times when you have too much call volume for your representative to handle, when the office is closed, representatives are on break, or to offload more monotonous duties from your receptionist.

 What’s The Difference Between Auto-Attendants & IVRs?

-Interactive Voice Response (IVR) – These are an advanced auto-attendant with more capabilities for input and response.
+These are advanced auto-attendants with more capabilities for input and response.
 An IVR is great for handling automated tasks that involve numbers and simple yes/no answers.
 For example, if you call your credit card company, you can pay by phone by entering the numbers in your checking account.
 Or you might follow up a tech support call with a survey on a scale of 1-5 of how well your call went.
 Mitel promises to leverage Google-developed AI (Artificial Intelligence) for presenting your customers with relevant information more quickly so keep an eye on our Mitel reviews.

-Rapid Fire: Best Practices For Configuring an Auto-Attendant
+Rapid Fire: Best Practices For Configuring An Auto-Attendant Phone System